fligt/deepzoomup/README.md

 # Welcome to deepzoomup
-> Easily share your high resolution photos as deep zoom images with the world.
+> Easily share your high resolution photos as deep zoom images with the world!

 The ability to create and share web based high resolution interactive deep zoom images is a basic need in almost any heritage science project.
 Unfortunately this used to be a technically demanding job, out of reach for mortals with limited coding skills.
 Until now.